dcefram/xjs/docs/docs/optimize-bundle-size.md

 ```

-Almost all exported classes and objects are exposes through this entry file, so it should be easy to import what you need through `@xsplit/xjs`.
+Almost all exported classes and objects are exposed through this entry file, so it should be easy to import what you need through `@xsplit/xjs`.

 However, you should take note that your bundler would most likley have a hard time tree shaking unused classes, as everything is imported once you import `@xsplit/xjs`.